Ockley to Warnham walk

-- In 200 metres pass through this fieldgate with a three-armed footpath sign, go through a metal fieldgate.
-Follow the sign for the public bridleway, going straight ahead, your direction 100° initially, with treeline on both sides.
+- In 200 metres pass through this fieldgate with a three-armed footpath sign to its left.
+Bear right and head down a public bridleway, your direction 100° initially, with treeline on both sides.
 In 150 metres you pass metal fieldgates on both sides of the path and continue straight on down the hill.
 125 metres further on, cross over a wooden bridge with handrails over North River.
 On the other side of the bridge, do not go through the gate ahead but turn right along the riverbank, following the direction of the public bridleway sign.
 In 60 metres cross over a stone bridge with wooden railings going over a stream and continue straight on uphill up the path on the other side, in a light woodland strip.

 - In 250 metres you pass a gatepost and come out onto the main road (the A29).
 Cross straight over the road and follow the public bridleway sign up the car-wide track on the other side.
 In 30 metres pass either side of a wooden fieldgate (with markings Pear Tree Farm and Bridleway) and bear slightly left with the track, again in a woodland strip.
 In 120 metres follow the direction of a two-armed signpost on your right, directly ahead, along the bridleway through the trees.
 In 100 metres you pass Pear Tree Farm on your right-hand side.
 Now on a gravel drive, in 250 metres you come out on to a road, alongside a rather sinister half-timbered old building of mixed styles called Maltmayes on your left-hand side.
 Turn right onto the tree-lined road and walk up the hill.
 In 20 metres ignore the public footpath going off the road to the left.
 300 metres further on, you pass a driveway on the left-hand side, leading to a very tall clock tower (an old water tower, built in 1891 for the Warnham Lodge Estate and redundant since the mid-1930s).